Style

 Credit: Vicki Wang

-As for that awkward corner right next to your front door?
-Make that space work for you with a coat rack.
+Looking for an awkward corner idea to fill the space right next to your front door?
+Make that area work for you with a coat rack.
 The slim style in this renovated Victorian gets the job done without upstaging the rest of the foyer’s charming features.

 Credit: Jacqui Turk

-Jono Fleming and Ryan McGregor’s Australian home single-handedly convinced us that the coolest way to fill an underutilized corner is by getting creative with wallpaper.
+Jono Fleming and Ryan McGregor’s Australian home shows that the coolest way to fill an underutilized corner is by getting creative with wallpaper.
 This bedroom features two different repeats, but uses a similar color palette to keep the room cohesive.
 The result?
 A simple corner that’s eye-catching, not awkward.

 Credit: Neil Landino

 If you’re interested in truly transforming a blank spot, follow in the footsteps of these Cape Cod homeowners, who took an odd little wall niche and transformed it into a sleek dry bar.
 The soft gray cabinetry helps it blend seamlessly into the rest of the room, but the smart, functional use of space is what makes it stand out.
-This is the perfect place to serve drinks and apps from.
-Moreover, because there isn’t a sink, you don’t have to have
+This is the perfect place to serve drinks and apps.

 Credit: Chinasa Cooper